Eight dead penguins likely killed by roaming cat or dog

 "This risk includes stress from disturbance to significant injury or tragically even death," Haydon said.

-"It is up to all of us to act vigilant for the protection of those more vulnerable that ourselves, and this includes the wildlife we are privileged to live amongst."
+"It is up to all of us to act vigilant for the protection of those more vulnerable than ourselves, and this includes the wildlife we are privileged to live amongst."

 The Department of Conservation has requested dog owners join its 'Lead The Way' campaign, which encourages owners to keep dogs on their leads when exploring beaches and coastlines in order to protect wildlife.